KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 <figcaption><em>Example design flow of image space implementation.
 This shows where implementations may choose to apply the image space functions of this extension.
 Note that this is only one example of how the renderprocess could be implemented.
 An implementation may need to apply image space operations at different points in the process</em></figcaption>
 </figure>

-If a pixel processing step shall be performed by a renderer, it can be done prior to **OETF**.

-Exactly where this is performed will depend on in what space the processing shall be performed.

-To process linear scene light [0.0 - X] - call your function before **Clamp**.
-To process relative linear light [0 - 10000] call your function after **BRDF**.

 ### Motivation

 Output pixel values from a rendered 3D model are generally in a range that is larger than that of a display device.
 This may not be a problem if the output is a high definition image format or some other target that has the same range and precision as the internal calculations.
 However, a typical usecase for a renderer targeting interactive framerates is that the output is a light emitting display.
 Such a display rarely has the range and precision of internal calculations making it necessary to scale internal pixel values to match the characteristics of the output.
-This mapping is generally referred to as tone-mapping, however the exact meaning of tone-mapping varies and can also mean the process of applying artistic intent to the output.
-For that reason this document will use the term displaymapping.

-The displaymapping for this extension is chosen from ITU BT.2100 which is the standard for HDR TV and broadcast content creation.
+The transfer function for this extension is chosen from ITU BT.2100 which is the standard for HDR TV and broadcast content creation.
 This standard uses the perceptual quantizer as transfer function, ie to go from relative linear light (display light) values to non linear output values.
 The function is selected based on minimizing visual artefacts from color banding according to the Barten Ramp.
 Resulting on very slight visible banding on panels with 10 bits per colorchannel.
 On panels with 12 bits there is no visible banding artefacts when using the perceptual qantizer.